-In general, you will create a Visual Studio project for each program and library that makes up an application, and you will put all projects for an application in a single solution.
-There are several types of Synergy projects you can create.
+In general, you will create a Visual Studio project for each program and library that is part of your application, and you will put all projects for an application in a single solution.
+There are many types of Synergy projects you can create.
 Some are for traditional Synergy; others are for Synergy .NET.
-(See Synergy/DE project templates.)
+See Synergy/DE project templates for more information.

-Visual Studio solutions, however, aren’t language specific.
+Visual Studio solutions, however, are not language specific.
 A Visual Studio solution can contain a mix of Synergy and non-Synergy projects, it can contain a mix of traditional Synergy and Synergy .NET projects, and projects in a solution can share resources.
-For example, if you use the same core code for a traditional Synergy application and a Synergy .NET application, you can create a traditional Synergy project and a Synergy .NET project that share that code, as illustrated in figure 1 below.
+For example, if you use the same core code for a traditional Synergy application and a Synergy .NET application, you can create a solution with a traditional Synergy project and a Synergy .NET project that share that code, as illustrated in figure 1 below.

-For more information on Synergy .NET projects and how they relate to .NET assemblies, see Using Projects and Portable Class Libraries with Synergy .NET.
+For more information on Synergy .NET projects and how they relate to .NET assemblies, see Using Projects with Synergy .NET.

 Each Synergy project consists of a project folder, a project file (or files), and other associated files and subfolders.
 Synergy projects have a fairly standard set of files and folders, so see Visual Studio documentation for general information on projects.
 There are, however, a few differences:

 - Synergy project files (.synproj and .synproj.user) are similar to project files for other languages (e.g., C#), but they do contain different settings (XML tags).
 These settings are undocumented because they are controlled by options in the Visual Studio interface.
 (For an exception to this rule, see Setting link priority for traditional Synergy in Visual Studio.)

 - All project files, except .synproj.user files (which store machine-specific settings), should be included in source control.